Origins of the Academy

 - Increase reading performance by one F&P level.

-- Increase performance on standardized reading tests by 50%.
+- Increase performance on standardized reading tests.

 - Increase positive attitude toward reading.

 Starting the Academy

 In 2007, local citizens decided it was time to try an experiment in support of the regular educational system.
 The result: an intensive, independent, voluntary, community-based, instructional program with a single, laser-like focus – to make sure that all third-grade students in Richmond would be reading on grade level by the time they entered the fourth grade.